 AI is capable of producing various models based on the same data.
 Therefore, what you need to do is determine which of those fits your business models and abilities the closest.
 Not all of the models that AI will provide you are accurate representations of your business model, nor are they always suitable for the business’s abilities or goals.
 The only way to decide which of those outputs is the right fit for your company is to have human interaction and decisiveness.

 Are Humans Required For Voice Analytics And Building Predictive Models? – Conclusion

 The most straightforward answer to provide here is, yes, we will always need humans in the voice analytic and predictive modeling process.
 While there are some steps that AI makes more efficient and quicker, there are also some steps that need human intervention to work correctly.

-No matter how good AI gets in the future, people who own companies are the deciding factor for the direction they want.
-It is only through human interaction and decision that any Artificial Intelligence will give you the results that you want and need.
+No matter how good AI gets in the future, people who own companies are the deciding factor for their direction.
+It is only through human interaction and decision that any Artificial Intelligence will give you the results you want and need.